0racle/raku-Inline-J/README.md

 WARNING
 =======

-This module is under development and is currently  classified as beta software.
-As such, the API is subject to change at any time, and there is likely to be bugs.
+This module is under development.
+As such, the API is subject to change at any time, and there might be bugs.
 The use of this module in Production is not recommended.
-With that out of the way...

 INSTALLATION
 ============

 To install this module you need to have J already installed.
 See the [J Software Wiki](https://code.jsoftware.com/wiki/System/Installation) for more info.

-The module will attempt - poorly - to locate the `bin` path where J is installed.
+The module will attempt to locate the `bin` path where J is installed.
 If installation fails, you can export the `bin` location the environment variable `JBINPATH` and try again.
 Suggestions on better ways on how to handle this are welcome.

 GETTING STARTED
 ===============

 The start using `Inline::J`, first create a new `Inline::J` object.
-To load the default J profile, pass a truthy value to the `load-profile` named argument.
+To load the default J profile, pass a truthy `load-profile` named argument.
 You should `load-profile` if you wish to use names defined in the [Standard Library](https://code.jsoftware.com/wiki/Standard_Library/Overview).

 ```raku